When we start talking about the biggest and longest beaches in the world it’s best to first set some parameters.

 Virginia beach is the seventh longest uninterrupted beach in the world running 35 miles down Virginia’s coastline.
 It’s also one of the busiest beaches featured in the article and has around 2.75 million visitors every year, so if you’re looking for a quiet piece of sand, this might not be it.

 The town along the shoreline of the beach is catered to tourism and is full of shops, B&B’s, hotels, and more, it may as well be Miami beach.
-In fact, Guinness worked records named it the longest pleasure beach in the world.
+In fact, Guinness worked records named Virginia Beach the longest pleasure beach in the world.

 It’s a great place to go if you like surfing and a lively vacation but if you’re looking for peace and quiet, steer clear.